Ishanoshada/Pyramid-Math/README.md

 ### Detailed Analysis Output

-When running the `detailed_analysis()` method, you will get comprehensive output that compares various calculations of the pyramid to well-known mathematical constants.
+When running the `detailed_analysis(json=False)` method, you will get comprehensive output that compares various calculations of the pyramid to well-known mathematical constants.

 **Example Output:**